DE1-Engineering-Mathematics/module-resources/tutorial_sheets/10-fourier-series.md

 <br>
 $$ \ f(-x) = 10 e^{2(-x)^8} - 8  = 10 e^{2x^8} - 8 = f(x)\ $$
 <br>
 Note: the function could also be sketched to determine whether its odd or even.
+You could also get WolframAlpha to tell you whether it is odd, even or neither by typing "Parity of 10e^(2x^8)-8" [Link.](https://www.wolframalpha.com/input/?i=parity+of+10e%5E%282x%5E8%29+-+8)
 <iframe src="https://www.desmos.com/calculator/amhmuk0znf" width="850px" height="500px" style="border: 1px solid #ccc" frameborder=0></iframe>
 </div>